-By far, the most important tool when cooking is a good knife and the knife skills to properly use it, which will come in handy for everything from chopping onions to dicing potatoes.
+By far, the most important tool when cooking is a good knife, in addition to the knife skills to properly use it, which will come in handy for everything from chopping onions to dicing potatoes.
 Because it is used so frequently, its value is easily overlooked.

 I take for granted the importance of my knife only when it’s not there.
 Like when I’m cooking up an impromptu dinner at my parent’s house and I reach for my familiar knife, as I do out of habit.
 The one with the handle that rests easily in my palm, whose edge is thin and sharp and its weight — sturdy without tiring my wrist.
 Instead I cut with something foreign, dull and chiding myself for not carrying my knife with me everywhere I go as I clumsily cut through some unyielding carrots.

 Because of its value in the kitchen, it is extremely important to choose the right knife.
 But it can be so daunting, right?
 “8-inch, 9-inch or 10-inch?
 Stainless steel or carbon steel?
 Japanese or European?
 What is forged?
 What about ceramic?
 Maybe I should just buy everything pre-cut!”
 NO. Don’t do that.

 Finding the right knife is like finding good wine.
 If you like it, then it’s good.
 But you must put in the work to find the right knife.
 No online ordering here people.
 Get yourself to the store and start cutting.

 A good kitchen shop should be equipped to have you try out the knives.